 En route, you’ll stop in Delft—mainly known for its city center and canals, and for the famous painter, Vermeer.
 After a brief walking tour, you’ll visit a porcelain factory, known for its distinctive blue Delftware pottery.
 You’ll then have free time for your own explorations.

 You’ll then stop in Ghent, which was originally a settlement set at the confluence of the Scheldt and Lys rivers, and during the Middle Ages, it became one of the largest and wealthiest cities in northern Europe.
 After lunch on your own, you’ll enjoy a walking tour of Ghent before you transfer to your hotel in Bruges.

 You’ll arrive in Bruges this evening, check into your hotel, and enjoy dinner on your own.

 After breakfast, you'll set off on a walking tour of this former capital of Flanders, a city still defined by its canals.
 Dating from the 13th century, Bruges is a living museum and a treasure trove of fine architecture.
 From the 13th to the 15th centuries, Bruges was the most important trading center of northern Europe, based largely on its thriving wool and textile industries.
 You'll see signs of this mercantile history in the beautiful houses built by wealthy textile merchants.

-Continue your discoveries of Bruges on your own today.
+Continue your discoveries of Bruges independently today.
+Lunch and dinner are on your own.